scipy-conference/scipy_proceedings/papers/alejandro_weinstein/a_tale.rst

    C_k = U \Sigma_k V^T,

-where :math:`\Sigma_k` is formed by replacing by zeros the :math:`r-k` smallest singular values of :math:`\Sigma`, and :math:`r` is the rank of :math:`C`.
+where :math:`\Sigma_k` is formed by replacing with zeros the :math:`r-k` smallest singular values of :math:`\Sigma`, and :math:`r` is the rank of :math:`C`.
 The :math:`\operatorname{tf-idf}` representation of a document :math:`q` is projected onto the :math:`k`-dimensional subspace as

 .. math::

    q_k = \Sigma_k^{-1} U_k^Tq.

-Note that this projection transform a sparse vector of length :math:`M` into a dense vector of length :math:`k`.
+Note that this projection transforms a sparse vector of length :math:`M` into a dense vector of length :math:`k`.

 In this work we use the *Gensim* library [Reh10]_ to build the vector space model.
-To test the library we downloaded the top 100 most popular books from project Gutenberg. [#]_ After constructing the LSA model with 200 latent dimensions, we compute the similarity between *Moby Dick*, which is in the corpus used to build the model, and 6 other documents (see the results in Table :ref:`tblSim`).
+To test the library we downloaded the top 100 most popular books from project Gutenberg. [#]_ After constructing the LSA model with 200 latent dimensions, we computed the similarity between *Moby Dick*, which is in the corpus used to build the model, and 6 other documents (see the results in Table :ref:`tblSim`).
 The first document is an excerpt from *Moby Dick*, 393 words long.
 The second one is an excerpt from the Wikipedia *Moby Dick* article.
 The